bnossum/midgetv/README.md

 ## Future work
-- Cleanup on where produced files appears
+- Cleanup on where produced files appears, then add produced files to a release
 - Cleanup on code, with some optimized code to reinsert
-- Verification on startup conditions should be tighter
+- Verification on startup conditions must be tighter
+- A number of test programs on modules will be added
 - Bootloader program
 - Test on external interrupts
 - Test on nested interrupts
 - Better linker scripts
-- much more.
+- much more